 Another aspect to consider is the cost of insurance.
 Insurance alone might decide your future aircraft type.
 Some insurance companies will put high hour requirements on certain high-risk aircraft.
 If you don’t meet those requirements, you’ll be uninsurable.
 It’s best to research the insurance process once you have an idea of what you want to buy; the direction of the insurance company may help you decide which aircraft you should single out.

 Aircraft resale value is something that many people forget about during the aircraft buying process, and accordingly, this is where people lose money.

 Many people decide to sell their airplane within a few years of buying it for a variety of reasons—they want to upgrade, decide they can’t financially justify it anymore, or maybe they developed medical issues.
 Any of these things can happen to you.
 For these reasons, you may want to look for an aircraft that will be easier to sell in the future.

 Research the things that help and hurt the airplane’s resale value.
 For instance, an aircraft approaching its TBO time means it will be harder to sell.
-Certain aircraft models are known to be less safe than others and might be harder to sell.
-An airplane with incomplete or damaged logbooks will be more difficult to sell.
+Some aircraft models are known to be less safe than others and might be harder to sell.
+An airplane with incomplete or damaged logbooks will be more challenging to sell.

 On the other hand, new paint jobs, new interior, and new avionics and a good safety record will all increase the resale value of an airplane.